MilanSteman/project-tech/README.md

 ## Description
 Konnect is a matching app made to connect you with people that share the same interests as you.

+## Feature
+The chosen feature consists of creating and updating a profile.
+The data stored ranges from user input to file input.
+The app will display other (recommended) users to you pulled from the database.

 ## Installation
 Make sure that git is installed on your machine:
 ```